-This year’s Global Issues Showcase on Tuesday 17th May 2022 will feature a fantastic line up of ELT professionals from around the world.
-The one thing they all have in common?
+The 2022 Global Issues Showcase featured a fantastic line up of ELT professionals from around the world.
+The one thing they all had in common?
 An interest in raising awareness and taking action on issues of economic, social and environmental injustice, through their work as English Language educators.
-Read on to find out more about our speakers and the issues they’ll be covering on the day…
+Read on to find out more about our speakers’ proposals and the issues they covered on the day.

 Teaching with attitude: Disrupting initial teacher training with critical literacy

 Rose Aylett (UK)

 If language teaching is to foster criticality for active and reflective social involvement amongst learners, language teachers themselves should also be critically literate practitioners.
 Using Lewison et al.’s (2002) four dimensions framework of critical literacy, this talk will explore practical ideas to disrupt the status quo in initial teacher education, by embedding action for social justice within our course design.

 Diversity in materials: there’s no room for single stories

 In this talk, the presenter will introduce the concept of social justice education and comment on the positive impact that materials that cater for diversity have on all English language learners.
 Practical ideas about how to be attentive to students’ needs and foster the development of empathy skills will be shared.

 English language teacher expertise in India: A participatory case study

 Jason Anderson (UK)

 This talk will share findings and implications from my PhD study involving eight expert secondary teachers of English from across India.
 As well as highlighting important similarities and differences among the participants’ practice, cognition and professionalism, I will argue that similar studies in low-income contexts can help to build a knowledge base for effective pedagogy across the Global South.